Some authors are born, and some come to it later. All are forged by fire and have something in common: they write.

-- It takes a great deal of time to research and know which literary agents might represent you or which publishers would be interested in your manuscript.
+- It takes a great deal of time to research and know which literary agents may represent you or which publishers will be interested in your manuscript.

-Having written all of this, it is still worthwhile to pursue traditional publishing as long as you do your research and are precise about sending your submissions to the right people.
+Knowing all these, it is still worthwhile to pursue traditional publishing as long as you do your research and are sure about sending your submissions to the right people.